 Your GP may decide that you do not require any further tests at this stage.
 In this case, you should have regular monitoring to assess the following, which may be signs that re-investigation is needed:

-Your GP will arrange urgent referral to the Haematuria Clinic of your local urology unit:
+Your GP will arrange urgent referral to the Haematuria Clinic of your local urology unit if:

-- if you have visible blood in the urine in the absence of infection
+- you have visible blood in the urine in the absence of infection;

-- if the blood fails to clear following antibiotic treatment for urinary infection
+- the blood fails to clear following antibiotic treatment for urinary infection;

-- if you have non-visible bleeding but significant urinary symptoms
+- you have non-visible bleeding but significant urinary symptoms; or

-- if you have persistent non-visible bleeding and you are over the age of 40 years
+- you have persistent non-visible bleeding and you are over the age of 40 years.

 This will involve a prolonged outpatient appointment when some or all of the following assessments will be performed: